LeBron James Fast Facts

 March 27, 2004 - Becomes the youngest NBA player to score more than 40 points in a game.
 He scores 41 points against the New Jersey Nets.

-August 2004 - Makes his first Olympics appearance for the United States national team.
+August 2004 - Makes his first Olympics appearance for the US national team.

 November 27, 2004 - Becomes the youngest NBA player to score 2,000 points in their career.